jvs/knives/README.md

 Once someone takes:

 - They become the banker
-- Optionally declares "going for broke"
+- Optionally declare "going for broke"
 - Take the 2 bank cards (now have 8 cards)
 - Bank 2 cards face-down from their hand (back to 6 cards)
 - Banked cards count toward banker's coins at the end (unless going for broke)